 University College

 University College (UC) oversees freshmen seminars, Reading the Globe (RTG), the University Honors & Undergraduate Research Program, the Multidisciplinary Studies Degree (MDS), and the Academic Center for Excellence (ACE), which is composed of Advising & Retention (AR) and Academic Support (AS).
 These areas are spread across campus in the following buildings: Sue and Radcliffe Killam Library (KLM), Senator Judith Zaffirini Student Success Center (ZSC), and Dr. Billy F. Cowart Hall (CWT).
 The areas housed in KLM include university seminar (First-Year Experience), Developmental Education, faculty offices, and University Honors & Undergraduate Research Program.
-ACE—Advising & Retention is in ZSC, and ACE—Academic Support (AS) is in CWT.
+ACE—Advising & Retention is in ZSC, and ACE—Academic Support (AS) is located in Sue and Radcliffe Killam Library 1st Floor.

 The mission of University College is to empower students to become competent, resilient, and self-determined life-long learners.
 Utilizing collaborative academic and support programs, we aim to enhance the skills of every student through a personal empowerment path that fosters a learning community, critical thinking, and global citizenship.
 Students will be equipped with a growth mindset, a meaningful purpose, and a sense of belonging as they navigate their education at TAMIU.